Main page content

 8.2 Hand Delivery and U.S. Mail Requests.
 A written request for information by U.S. mail or hand delivery is valid when delivered to the Public Information Officer or their designee.

 8.3 Email and Facsimile Requests.
-Email and facsimile requests do not trigger the TPIA unless sent directly by the requestor to the designated email address or facsimile line.
+Email and facsimile requests are valid when sent to the designated email address or facsimile line.

 8.4 U. T. System and each U. T. System institution must designate one mailing address and one electronic mail address to receive public information requests on its website.
 If U. T. System or a U. T. System institution wishes to accept public information requests via facsimile, it may designate a facsimile line on its website.
 U. T. System or a U. T. System institution may elect to utilize the designated Attorney General request form by posting it on its website.